AKJUS/http-proxy/README.md

 status code and a helpful error message in the response body.
 Currently, these status codes include:

-- `500` if the proxy generates an invalid URI or the ratelimiter fails internally
+- `500` if the proxy encountered an internal error
-- `501` if the client requested an unsupported API path or used an unsupported HTTP method
+- `501` if the client requested an unsupported API endpoint
 - `502` if the request made by the proxy fails

 [twilight]: https://github.com/twilight-rs/twilight